sammyne/the-rust-programming-language/chapter16/README.md

 #### Atomic Reference Counting with `Arc<T>`
 - `Arc<T>` *is* a type like `Rc<T>` that is safe to use in concurrent situations
-    - The *a* stands for *atomic*, meaning it’s an *atomically reference counted* type
+    - The *a* stands for *atomic*, meaning it's an *atomically reference counted* type
-- Why standard library types aren’t implemented to use `Arc<T>` by default.
+- Why standard library types aren't implemented to use `Arc<T>` by default.
 The reason is that thread safety comes with a performance penalty that you only want to pay when you really need to
 - Example as [Listing 16-15: Using an Arc<T> to wrap the Mutex<T> to be able to share ownership across multiple threads](./listings/_15/src/main.rs)

 ### Similarities Between `RefCell<T>`/`Rc<T>` and `Mutex<T>`/`Arc<T>`